ibm-cloud-docs/virtual-servers/vsi_high-availability.md

 # Considerations for high availability
 {: #ha-dr}

-The default behavior for the IBM scheduler is to place the VSIs in available hypervisors first, which can result in VSIs being placed within the same hypervisor.
-This can be catastrophic if any or all of the VSIs are deployed on the same hypervisor.
-A hardware (HW) or software (SW) failure can cause a disruption.
+The default behavior for the IBM scheduler is to place virtual servers in available hypervisors first, which can result in virtual servers sharing the same hypervisor.
+This result can be catastrophic if any or all of the virtual servers are deployed on the same hypervisor.
+A hardware or software failure can cause a disruption.

-IBM Cloud provides two solutions to help avoid the VSIs being deployed on the same hypervisor.
+IBM Cloud provides two solutions to help avoid virtual servers from deploying on the same hypervisor.

-1. Use a dedicated VSI.
-This option allows you to own the entire hypervisor and control the placement of the VSIs.
+1. Use a dedicated virtual server.
+By using a dedicated virtual server, you to own the entire hypervisor and control the placement of the virtual servers.
 For more information, see [About dedicated virtual servers](/docs/virtual-servers?topic=virtual-servers-dedicated-virtual-servers)
 2. Use Placement Groups.
 Placement Groups is an anti-affinity feature.
-If VSIs are marked in the same placement group, then these VSIs is instantiated across different hypervisors.
-By putting the VSIs in placement groups, availability is improved.
-For more information see [Placement groups](/docs/virtual-servers?topic=virtual-servers-placement-groups).
+If virtual servers are marked in the same placement group, then these virtual servers are instantiated across different hypervisors.
+By putting the virtual servers in placement groups, availability is improved.
+For more information, see [Placement groups](/docs/virtual-servers?topic=virtual-servers-placement-groups).